Geriatric Caregiving Tips: Caring for Aging Loved Ones

 Encourage Independence Where Possible

 Fostering independence preserves dignity.
 If your loved one is capable, let them dress themselves, cook a simple meal, or manage part of their medication.
-This builds confidence and reduces their feelings of helplessness and frustration.
+This builds confidence and reduces feelings of helplessness and frustration.
+Encourage the use of assistive devices like walkers or large-button phones to support autonomy without compromising safety.

 Stay Organized with Meds and Appointments

 Most elderly individuals take multiple prescriptions, often from different specialists.
-Errors are common, and can be dangerous.
+Errors are common and can be dangerous.

 - Keep a medication list with dosage and timing